ApeX1112/G1G2_PROJECT/README.md

 #### Linking CSS and JS Files to an HTML Page

-To link a CSS file to an HTML page, use the following code:
+To link a CSS/js file to an HTML page, use the following code:

 ```html
 {% load static %}